-From the albums The Complete Hymns And Christmas Carols Backing Tracks, The Hymns Backing Track Collection : Volume 1 : Classics, The Full Hymns Backing Track Collection, and The Hymns Backing Track Collection
+From the recordings The Complete Hymns And Christmas Carols Backing Tracks, The Hymns Backing Track Collection : Volume 1 : Classics, The Full Hymns Backing Track Collection, and The Hymns Backing Track Collection

 Traditional English Melody collected and arranged by Ralph Vaughan Williams (1872-1958)